Antenatal and Postnatal Perineal Massage

 That would be followed by a mapping at the entrance of the vagina which involves the therapist inserting a gloved finger at the entrance of the vagina using appropriate oil and moving it in a clockwise motion.
 In this clockwise touch therapist and client verbally communicate about what is happening in the region.
-Sometimes women might feel pain in one area more than other, maybe at 12 o'clock there is pain upon touch, or at 6 o'clock feels tense and so on.
+It is common for women to experience discomfort, pain or tension in the area for a variety of reasons.
 Once we establish what is going on in terms of felt sense in the area, different massage techniques are applied to it.
-The aim is to relax the whole area of the vagina, as tears due to birth not only affect the perineum but also other areas around the vagina.

-If appropriate at the end of the first session women will learn to start massaging their own vaginas, it is a gradual process depending of how intimate you are with your vagina and how comfortable you feel with this.
+If appropriate at the end of the first session women will learn to start massaging their own perineum, it is a gradual process depending of how intimate you are with your vagina and how comfortable you feel with this.
 If you are interested in learning to massage yourself, homework exercises will be provided for you to practice between sessions at home.
 The follow up sessions will depend on your needs and can involve further body and abdominal massages, vaginal mappings, perineal/vaginal massage sessions and self-massage guidance.
 A minimum of two sessions is recommended.

 The sessions are 90min long.